What is Saint Patrick’s Day?

 The holiday was created around the 10th Century AD to commemorate St. Patrick and the arrival of Christianity into Ireland.
 Saint Patrick, whose real name was Maewyn Succat, was born during the 4th century and preached into the 5th century.

 Who Was Saint Patrick?

 Today, we see Saint Patrick as the Patron Saint of Ireland.
 But how did he achieve that status?
 St. Patrick was the son of a minor local official in Roman Britain.
 As a child, he was and wasn’t much of a believer.
-However, after he got captured by the Irish and later escaped them, St. Patrick become much more religious and devoted to Christianity.
+However, after being captured by the Irish and later escaping them, St. Patrick became much more religious and devoted to Christianity.

 The Legacy of Saint Patrick

 Just a couple of centuries after Saint Patrick passed away, he had already become a legend.
 He was acknowledged for being the person who brought Christianity to Ireland.
 Saint Patrick became known as the figure who chased away all the snakes from Ireland.
 He is also credited for helping the needy in Ireland by feeding the hungry.